erichgess/wordladder/README.md

 ## Purpose
 The purpose of this project is to be a practice arena for improving performance optimization skills.
 The goal is to make creating the graph from the dictionary as fast as possible.
+The focus has been on improving the performance of `LoadDictionary`, but, the path functions may also be ripe for optimizations.

 It also serves as a source of inspiration for creating tools and strategies to help with performance optimization.